Program overview

-The Bachelor of Arts (Honours) in Linguistics is designed for students who are passionate about understanding the intricacies of language.
-This program delves into the structure of language, exploring various components such as morphology, syntax, phonetics, phonology, and semantics.
-Students will engage in critical questions about language acquisition, usage, and evolution over time.
-The interdisciplinary nature of linguistics connects it to fields like Philosophy, Psychology, Computer Science, Cognitive Science, and Health Sciences, making it a versatile choice for those interested in a broad range of careers.
+The Bachelor of Arts (Honours) in Linguistics is designed for students who wish to delve into the intricate study of language and its structure.
+This program emphasizes understanding the various components of language, including morphology, syntax, phonetics, phonology, and semantics.
+Students will explore how languages are structured, acquired, and utilized in communication, as well as how they evolve over time.
+The interdisciplinary nature of linguistics connects it to fields such as Philosophy, Psychology, Computer Science, Cognitive Science, and Health Sciences, making it a versatile choice for those interested in diverse career paths.

 The Bachelor of Arts (Honours) in Linguistics offers a comprehensive curriculum that spans various aspects of language study.
 The program is structured to provide students with a solid foundation in linguistic theory and practical applications.
 Key features of the program include: